Ayuwalsys/GradSchoolNEU_CS5200/README.md

 # GradSchoolNEU_CS5200
-This is Database Mangement System course taken at Northeastern Graduate School
+This is a Database Management System course taken in Graduate School at Northeastern University